Online courses have sky-rocketed in popularity in recent years, particularly with increasing moves to remote learning during the COVID-19 pandemic.

-Otherwise known as Massive Open Online Courses, the powerful educational network functions as a people’s platform for free and affordable education.
+Dubbed the MOOCs (Massive Open Online Courses), MOOC sites like edX and Coursera are a people’s platform for free and affordable education.
 Courses cover an array of subjects—from music theory to data analytics—and are provided by some of the most esteemed faculty on top MBA programs around the globe.

 While some people challenge the efficacy of MOOCs, many schools agree that any degree of training to prepare students for the rigorous life of an MBA is worthwhile.
 Not only can a course sharpen a student’s skillset, it can also give a dull resume a boost.

-Here are ten MOOCs prospective MBA students should consider before going to business school:
+Here are 10 online courses that prospective MBA students should consider before going to business school:

 Led by Harvard Business School professor Tarun Khanna, this 6-week course focuses on individual agency in a fast-growing economy of emerging markets.
 The course description outlines Tarun’s ‘interdisciplinary approach to understanding and solving complex social problems.’

 Students will learn how to find opportunities in fast-growing markets, evaluate those opportunities, and gain a greater understating of commonplace problems and their entrepreneurial solutions.